Paull-o/Real-Time-Car-and-Licence-Plate-Detection-System/README.md

 ![UK License Plate](./screenshots/Uk-License-Plate.png)

-*This image displays the system detecting a UK-style license plate, showcasing its versatility in handling various formats.*
+*This image displays the UK-style license plate that was used for the system to detect license plates, showcasing its versatility in handling various formats.*

 ## License